openstack/nova/doc/source/devref/filter_scheduler.rst

   fall back to the global default ``ram_allocation_ratio``.
 If more than one value is found for a host (meaning the host is in two differenet aggregate with different ratio settings), the minimum value will be used.
+* |DiskFilter| - filters hosts by their disk allocation.
+Only hosts with sufficient disk space to host the instance are passed.
+  ``disk_allocation_ration`` setting.
+It's virtual disk to physical disk allocation ratio and it's 1.0 by default.
+The total allow allocated disk size will be physical disk multiplied this ratio.
+* |NumInstancesFilter| - filters hosts by number of running instances on it. hosts with too many instances will be filtered.
+  ``max_instances_per_host`` setting.
+Maximum number of instances allowed to run on this host, the host will be ignored by scheduler if more than ``max_instances_per_host`` are already existing on the host.
+* |IoOpsFilter| - filters hosts by concurrent I/O operations on it. hosts with too many concurrent I/O operations will be filtered.
+  ``max_io_ops_per_host`` setting.
+Maximum number of I/O intensive instances allowed to run on this host, the host will be ignored by scheduler if more than ``max_io_ops_per_host`` instances such as build/resize/snapshot etc are running on it.
+* |PciPassthroughFilter| - Filter that schedules instances on a host if the host has devices to meet the device requests in the 'extra_specs' for the flavor.
 * |SimpleCIDRAffinityFilter| - allows to put a new instance on a host within the same IP block.
 * |DifferentHostFilter| - allows to put the instance on a different host from a